-With Georeplication you can decide where the chunks are stored.
+Georeplication allows you to have data replicated between two data centers located in different geographical locations.
+With Georeplication you can decide where the data is stored.
 The topology feature allows for suggesting which copy should be read by a client in the case when more than one copy is available.

 LizardFS offers mechanisms that allow administrators to set read/write bandwidth limits for all the traffic generated by a given mount point, as well as for a specific group of processes spread over multiple client machines and mountpoints.